 But what on god’s earth is this peculiar acronym?

 Ok, here is the useful information which has nothing to do with online chat up acronyms (apparently ASL is a quick way of asking someone’s age, sex and location…)

 ASL stands for Academic Support Librarian.
 There are 9 ASL’s who each support specific departments.
 This means we will offer support in helping you find suitable resources, search databases, help with referencing, develop the collection of print and electronic resources in your subject and general all round Library awesomeness.

-Encore is in fact the name for the Library catalogue, or information discovery tool (fancy, huh).
+Library Search is the name for the Library catalogue, or information discovery tool (fancy, huh).
 Basically, it is a search box which can be found on the Library homepage.

 Enter your key words, author names, titles of books and so on, and a search will be conducted within the Library’s resources for any suitable matches – books, e-Books, journals, articles, theses etc.